pro-kegs/APP-INTERNET-uqwk/README.txt

 Uqwk also supports a small offline command language, so the contents of the user's .newsrc file can be viewed and manipulated offline.

-INSTALLATION

-1. Create a directory for the uqwk source code.

-	mkdir /usr/local/src/uqwk

-2. Move the uqwk tar file to that directory.

-	mv uqwk.tar.Z /usr/local/src/uqwk

-3. Change to that directory, and unpack the tar file.

-	cd /usr/local/src/uqwk; zcat uqwk.tar | tar xvf -

-4. Compile the software.

-	make

-    If you're going to be getting news from a server using NNTP, you must use the NNTP version of the Makefile:

-	make -f Makefile.nntp

-    If this doesn't work you may have to twiddle with the Makefile, or, heaven forbid, the actual source code.

-5. Move the binary and man pages to some public place.
+0. Install uqwk if not installed already; see the INSTALL file.

+1. Now you can try it.
+Login as a normal user who has some mail.
+    First, tell uqwk to print its options: issue

+	uqwk -p

+    Check that the output reflects your choices in the makefile.
+    Next, issue:

-	mv uqwk /usr/local/bin
+	uqwk +r +m

-	mv uqwk.man /usr/man/man1/uqwk.1
-	mv uqwk.cat /usr/man/cat1/uqwk.1
+    (The "+r" stops uqwk from clearing the user's mail spool file.)
+    This should create a number of *.MSG files in your home directory, along with a file named AREAS.
+These are the files the offline SOUP reader will need.
+(Some readers expect these files to have been archived using an archiver like zip, lharc, or arj.
+You may need to obtain Unix versions of these archivers.)

+2a.
+If you will not be using uqwk in QWK mode (hurray!), you need not
+    even  bother reading [2b]; advance to [3].
+2b.
+If you are using uqwk to create QWK packets (please *don't*, really,
-6. The QWK specification allows for the name, location, etc., of the BBS from which messages are being downloaded.
-If you plan to use the QWK format, you should configure this information.
+    since the QWK format does not allow storing Usenet messages correctly): QWK packets contain the name, location, etc., of the BBS from which messages are being downloaded.
+If you plan to use the QWK format (please, please, please don't!), you should configure this information.
 The best way is probably to use environment variables.
 If you are using a Bourne shell, you should add something like this to /etc/profile or .profile:

         UQ_BBS_NAME="My Super BBS"
 	UQ_BBS_CITY="Somewhere, PA"